redpanda-data/connect/website/docs/components/inputs/nats_stream.md

 </TabItem>
 </Tabs>

-Subscribe to a NATS Stream subject, which is at-least-once.
-Joining a queue is optional and allows multiple clients of a subject to consume using queue semantics.

 Tracking and persisting offsets through a durable name is also optional and works with or without a queue.
 If a durable name is not provided then subjects